postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 You can have multiple tabs open at the same time, and drag tabs around to arrange them.
 Select <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px"> to manage your tabs and access recent tabs.

 > Duplicating a tab does not mean creating a second request to the same endpoint.
-When you duplicate a tab, any edits you make affects the original request.
+When you duplicate a tab, any edits you make affect the original request.

 Postman displays a dot on tabs with unsaved changes.